Not Just a Drop in the Bucket: Competition Tribunal Orders Record-Breaking Penalty for Drip Pricingby

 The Takeaway

-This ruling marks the first case in which the Competition Tribunal has applied the recently enacted drip pricing provisions, namely subsection 74.01(1.1) of the Act.
-It sends a strong message to Canadian businesses that it intends to enforce this new provision and the penalties for contravening it can be severe.
+This ruling marks the first case in which the Competition Tribunal has applied the recently-enacted drip pricing provisions, namely subsection 74.01(1.1) of the Act.
+It sends a strong message to Canadian businesses that it intends to enforce this new provision and the penalties for contravening it can be sever.
 To avoid potential drip pricing complaints and penalties, businesses should display their full prices upfront, including all incremental or additional fees.

 If you have questions about your current advertising and marketing practices, in relation to drip pricing or any of the other recent additions to the Act, we’re happy to assist.